jackyzha0/quartz/content/Public Journal.md

 * Today I upgraded the Garden backend from [Quartz v4-Alpha] to the official [Quartz v4] release.

 > [Link Of The Day](https://en.m.wikipedia.org/wiki/Bus_factor)

+## Acknowledgements

+> [!info] Acknowledgements
+>
+> This page takes inspiration from the [Journal of an Enigmatic Mind](https://speyllsite.pages.dev/journal/).
+It explores the concept of keeping a public journal, something I haven't done before.